 What will it look like?

 Yesler Way between Western Ave and Alaskan Way

 - Curb bulbs

-In future phases of design, we will address how the design can:
+In future phases of design, we will:

 - Reveal the multiple, sometimes hidden, histories of the neighborhood through interpretive elements

 - Propose species for planting

 - Finalize locations for passenger and truck loading zones

 We look forward to engaging you again around our 60% design milestone in spring 2020!